Skip to main content

 What’s the ROI component most people forget?

+The value of what your team could be doing instead.
+This is component #4 (opportunity cost recovery) in action, and it compounds over time.
 Pixorr’s operations manager was spending a full work week every month on client reporting for their SEO agency.
-Five staff members, pulling data from Google Analytics 4, Semrush, Ahrefs, and Google Search Console, then compiling it into PDFs for each client.
+Five staff members pulled data from Google Analytics 4, Semrush, Ahrefs, and Google Search Console, then compiled PDFs for each client.

 Reports that took 2 to 3 hours per client now take 20 minutes.
-That freed 85% of reporting time.

-The report automation saved 40+ hours per month.
+That freed 85% of reporting time and saved 40+ hours per month.
 But the real ROI?
 That operations manager now does SEO strategy instead of data compilation.
-The strategy work grows revenue.
-The reporting work was necessary but not valuable.
+Strategy work grows revenue.
+Reporting work was necessary but not valuable.

 How do you get your actual numbers?